1. Overview

 In this simple implementation, since we’re assuming that a standard user is being registered, we’re assigning it the ROLE_USER role.

-Of course, more complex logic can easily be implemented in the same way – either by having multiple, hardcoded registration methods, or by allowing the client to send the type of user that's being registered.
+Of course, more complex logic can easily be implemented in the same way, either by having multiple, hard-coded registration methods or by allowing the client to send the type of user that’s being registered.

 7. Conclusion

-Additionally, we configured a role hierarchy to simplify our access control configuration.
+We also configured a role hierarchy to simplify our access control configuration.

 The full implementation of this Registration with Spring Security tutorial can be found over on GitHub.